 Then Harrison Ford and Kathy Baker show up as Ellis' parents, William and Kathy Jones, who've been married for forty years.
-Suddenly "The Age of Adaline" locks into just the right tone and rarely steps wrong.
-William is struck by Jenny's resemblance to his great lost love, Adaline, with whom he had a brief but intense affair in the '60s.
-Adaline is as rattled by him as he is by her, but she recovers and says Adaline was her mother, and that she died a long time ago.
+Suddenly "The Age of Adaline" locks into the right tone and rarely steps wrong.
+William is struck by Jenny's resemblance to his lost love, Adaline, with whom he had a brief but intense affair in the '60s.
+Adaline is as rattled by William as he is by her; then she recovers and says Adaline was her mother, and that she died long ago.
 Rather than defuse the situation, the lie sends William into a depressive spiral of drinking, agonized flashbacks, and awkward confessions that set his wife on edge.
 "You should see her face when you talk about her," she tells him.
 We have seen his face.
 It's devastating.
 Ford's voice—always deep, lowered an octave by age and one more by William's longing—is even more powerful.
 This is Ford's best performance since "The Fugitive," maybe since "Witness."

 This twist triggers a flood of simple but big emotions, and "The Age of Adaline" wades into it with confidence, laying out all four major characters' predicaments with sympathy and intelligence, and never shying away from the sentimentality at the heart of every scene and line.
 Lively and Huisman spring to life; instead of writing them off as inoffensive eye candy, you start to appreciate them as actors, and see shadings in their characters that weren't apparent before.
 Krieger's direction sharpens up as well.
 The last half-hour of "The Age of Adaline" has a symphonic purity of feeling, piecing together simple closeups and elegantly choreographed wide shots so intuitively that the story seems to be telling itself.
 There are moments that may remind viewers of "Somewhere in Time," another doomed love story whose glaring faults receded once the film started plucking the audience's heartstrings like a virtuoso cellist.
 (Christopher Reeve!
 John Barry!
 That penny!)

 The concluding moral diminishes what came before; it makes the film seem like a glorified self-help manifesto about the necessity of commitment when it's really a dream of love lost, found and redefined.
 Nevertheless: wow.
-I've never seen a less involving movie become so compelling at the exact moment when you've resigned to write it off as just okay.
+I've never seen a less involving movie become compelling at the precise moment when you've resigned to write it off as merely okay.
 What happened?
-Maybe the lived-in authority of Ford and Baker served as an emotional tuning fork and helped the second half find its pitch.
+Maybe the lived-in authority of Ford and Baker served as an emotional tuning fork and helped the second half of the film find its pitch.
 Or maybe this is another case of a big-budget movie getting so wrapped up in creating pretty images that it failed to notice that its first half wasn't working.
-No matter: this is powerful film, often in spite of itself.
+No matter: this is a powerful film, often in spite of itself.
 You want it to break your heart, and it does.